redbadger/crux/docs/src/part-2/shell/ios.md

-# iOS
+# iOS/macOS

-Lets start with the new part, and also typically the shorter part – implementing the capabilities.
+Let's start with the new part, and also typically the shorter part – implementing the capabilities.

 ## Capability implementation

-This is what Weather's `core.swift` look like
+This is what Weather's `core.swift` looks like

 ```swift
 {{#include ../../../../examples/weather/apple/WeatherApp/core.swift:core_base}}